-The Jupiter ecosystem would funcion in a similar way, but with different actors.
+The Jupiter ecosystem would function similarly but with different actors.
 The actors of this Jovian ecosystem are as follows:

 Sinkers